This page gives an overview of ongoing and planned projects in the systemic review programme:

-The Coherence and Accessibility of Official Statistics on Income and Earnings – This area of work aims to generate significant enhancements in the value of official statistics on income and earnings; a report from February 2015 highlighted the issues and gave recommendations for ONS, DWP and HMRC to address.
-An update against the recommendations from January 2016 was followed by an exchange of correspondence with John Pullinger in June and July 2016.
-The latter included a welcome Action Plan and a further update against this, is expected in December 2016.
+- The Coherence and Accessibility of Official Statistics on Income and Earnings – This area of work aims to generate enhancements in the public value of official statistics on income and earnings; a report from February 2015 highlighted the issues and gave recommendations for ONS, DWP and HMRC to address.
+An update against the recommendations from January 2016 was followed by an exchange of correspondence with John Pullinger in June and July 2016 and April 2017.
+While there have been some notable improvements, there remain some important issues to address, including around producing a timely measure of income from self-employment.

 - Statistics and City Regions – we proposed and co-hosted a roundtable event in March 2016 and a note on the outcomes of this has been published.
-Building on this, there was an ONS/ Centre for Cities public policy forum on ‘Data for Devolution’ in October 2016 and we will continue to look for realisation of the evident intention to provide more relevant data.
+Building on this, there was an ONS/ Centre for Cities public policy forum on ‘Data for Devolution’ in October 2016 and we are now monitoring data improvements as they come on stream.